The-Chaos-Consortium/chaos-and-conquest/docs/magic-spellcasting.md

 Spells are cast through a negotiation between the caster and the arbiter.
 The wording of the spell, the caster's talents, and the desired effect are used to determine a damage cost for the spell.
 The PC says what they want the spell to do, and the arbiter suggests the cost.
 This cost can be lowered via drawbacks and/or ingredients.
 The further away the desired effect is from the wording, the higher the cost.
 A precisely worded spell will have a lower cost when used appropriately.
 The arbiter has the final say on the cost of the spell.

-A spellcaster cannot attempt a spell with an ***initial*** maximum cost higher than their max stamina.
+A spellcaster cannot attempt a spell with a maximum cost higher than their max stamina.
+Corrupting magic is the exception to this rule.
-- E.g. you must have at least 18 max stamina to cast ***Mythic*** level magic, even if you plan to reduce the final cost by taking drawbacks or using ingredients.
+- E.g. you must have at least 18 max stamina to cast ***Mythic*** level magic, unless you are able to reduce the final cost by taking drawbacks or using ingredients as mentioned below.

-If the final cost of a spell is d6 or higher, the caster must make a WIL save or have the cost doubled (which could damage their STR and be potentially lethal).
+Once the spell has begun to be cast, if the cost of the spell is d6 or higher, the caster must make a WIL save or have the cost doubled (which could damage their STR and be potentially lethal).
 The below table shows cost guidelines based on magnitude of the effect.
 ### Spell Cost
 | Cost | Magnitude                                                                                                                                                                                 |
 | :--: | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |